 When I look back over the past 30 years, I was always looking for a quick fix.
-Our summer house was full of exercise equipment that we hardly ever used, the bookshelves were breaking under the weight of health and diet books and we had a pile of DVD’s that didn’t even get out of the cellophane wrapping!
+My summer house was full of exercise equipment that I hardly ever used, the bookshelves were breaking under the weight of health and diet books and I had a pile of DVD’s that didn’t even get out of the cellophane wrapping!

 Over the years I scoured the internet looking for answers but often ended up overwhelmed.
 I jumped from one health fad and diet to another.
 Always with good intentions to lose weight and eat a healthy diet, but old habits kept dragging me back to my comfort zone and leaving me fat, unhealthy and unhappy.

-I also had this nagging feeling that alcohol was controlling our lives and I know I am not alone in thinking it was ‘normal’ to have a bottle of wine between us most nights and even more at the weekends!
+I also had this nagging feeling that alcohol was controlling my life and I know I am not alone in thinking it was ‘normal’ to have a few glasses of wine most nights and even more at the weekends!

 1. Start with your DIET